 Here's Randy's watercolor pearls:

 - let the pigments float and "do their thing" in the water - this gives a distinctly non-painterly technique.
+(We are water coloring - NOT painting.)

 - NO WHITE paint!